lauraleonilla/kubernetes/1.12/README.md

 7. kubectl apply -f manifests/service.yaml
 8. kubectl apply -f manifests/ingress.yaml

-/pingpong will increase the number of pongs in the file / will display the ponds with timestamp
+/pingpong will increase the number of pongs in the file / will display the pongs with timestamp and an image.